pgpartman/pg_partman/doc/pg_partman.md

 ```

  * This function is used to reapply ownership & grants on all child tables based on what the parent table has set.
- * Privileges that the parent table has will be granted to all child tables and privilges that the parent does not have will be revoked (with CASCADE).
+ * Privileges that the parent table has will be granted to all child tables and privileges that the parent does not have will be revoked (with CASCADE).
- * Privilges that are checked for are SELECT, INSERT, UPDATE, DELETE, TRUNCATE, REFERENCES, & TRIGGER.
+ * Privileges that are checked for are SELECT, INSERT, UPDATE, DELETE, TRUNCATE, REFERENCES, & TRIGGER.
  * Be aware that for large partition sets, this can be a very long running operation and is why it was made into a separate function to run independently.
 Only privileges that are different between the parent & child are applied, but it still has to do system catalog lookups and comparisons for every single child partition and all individual privileges on each.
  * `p_parent_table` - parent table of the partition set.
 Must be schema qualified and match a parent table name already configured in `pg_partman`.

+<a id="stop_sub_partition"></a>
 ```sql
 stop_sub_partition(
     p_parent_table text